vee-alianza/mochi/README.md

 8. Log in as a Demo user or create an account.

 ## Features
-Logged in users are able to to do the following:
+Logged in users are able to do the following:
 * Create/Read/View/Delete Stories
 * Create/Read/Delete Comments on stories